SpectMercyRE/SpectMercyRE/README.md

-# SPECTMERCYRE STUDIO
+# SpectMercyRE STUDIO

-I'm XuMing SpectMercyRE, a student now of South China Agricultural University (SCAU) in Guangzhou, China.
-As a **SUPER full-stack developer**,I'd like to try everything new.The founder of **SPECTMERCYRE STUDIO**.
+I'm SpectMercyRE,you can call me 虚瞑 in chinese.A student now of South China Agricultural University (SCAU) in Guangzhou, China.
+As a **SUPER full-stack developer**,I'd like to try everything new.The founder of **SpectMercyRE STUDIO**.

  ⚡ **Brief Introduction:** ⚡